ShisatoYano/JuliaPractice/README.md

 I hope this repository will be useful for a lot of people to study Julia programming.

 ## Requirements
+Confirmed the behavior of each program at the following version.
 * Julia 1.5.0

+Require the following packages.
+* Plots 1.5.7
+* LinearAlgebra
+* Test

 ## How to use
 1. Clone this repository.